 Check out our program in @theU!

-The Women's Resource Center Mentorship Program (WRCMP) is a formal mentorship opportunity designed to connect women across the university and develop campus and community leaders.
+The Women's Resource Center Mentorship Program (WRCMP) is a formal mentorship opportunity designed to connect women and other gender minorities across the university and develop campus and community leaders.
 Mentors and mentees will work together to create a learning plan around the mentee's specific goals.
 Our aim is for participants to complete the program with a support network and the resources needed to get the most value out of their college experience.

 Program participants can expect the following: